Parallel Randomized Tucker Decomposition Algorithms: Sequential Algorithms

 To analyze the computational cost of our algorithms, we consider the notationally simpler case with a $d$-mode tensor $\T{X} \in \mb{R}^{n \times \dots \times n}$, target rank $(r,\dots,r)$, and oversampling parameter $p$, letting $\ell=r+p$.
 We will also let the subranks $\{s_{j,k}\}$ and $\{s_k\}$ all be the same value, which we denote as $s=\ell^{d-1}$.
 Assume $s < r \ll n$.

 There are two dominant costs for each algorithm presented: computing an SVD for each mode, and forming the core tensor via a multi-TTM or a series of TTMs (in the \STHOSVD{} case).
-We show the leading terms of both dominant steps for the standard algorithms, \cref{alg:hosvd,alg:sthosvd}, and compare to those for \cref{alg:rhosvd,alg:rsthosvd,alg:rhosvdkron,alg:rsthosvdkron,alg:rhosvdrekron} in \cref{tab:compcost}.
+We show the leading terms of both dominant steps for the standard algorithms, \cref{alg:hosvd,alg:sthosvd}, and compare to those for \cref{alg:rhosvd,alg:rsthosvd,alg:rsthosvdkron,alg:rhosvdrekron} in \cref{tab:compcost}.
 More details on the cost analysis for \cref{alg:hosvd,alg:sthosvd} can be found in \cite{vann2012new}, while more details on the analysis for \cref{alg:rhosvd} and \cref{alg:rsthosvd} can be found in \cite{minster2020randomized}.

-Based on the terms shown in \cref{tab:compcost}, we advocate the use of either \cref{alg:rsthosvdkron} or \cref{alg:rhosvdrekron}, and we now show more detailed analysis on these two algorithms.
+Based on the terms shown in \cref{tab:compcost}, we advocate the use of either \cref{alg:rsthosvdkron} or \cref{alg:rhosvdrekron}, and we show more detailed analysis on these two algorithms in \cref{sec:seq_complexity}.